How Driverless Vehicles Could Harm Professional Drivers Of Color

 CEO Stefan Seltz-Axmacher says long-haul trucks can be fully autonomous while on the highway but will need to be remotely controlled by humans when off the highway at distribution centers or truck yards: "I see remote drivers being a key part of that for a long time — perhaps even forever."

 Truck drivers are a part of Starsky Robotics' team, serving as test drivers, collecting data and helping design for remote driving: "All the conversation about 'get rid of all the truck drivers' [is] a lot more real to us, because they're people we know and that we care about," Seltz-Axmacher told NPR.
 "We are actively hiring truck drivers and having them as a part of our team.
-We're not a bunch of Silicon Valley nerds who look at truck drivers as some faraway, distant 'other.'"
+We're not a bunch of Silicon Valley nerds who look at truck drivers as some faraway, distant 'other.' "

 Otto — a self-driving startup acquired by Uber — is also hoping to deploy self-driving trucks: "We don't believe that the full responsibility of being a truck driver will ever be automated, but we are focusing on automating the most dangerous and mundane parts of the job," an Otto spokeswoman said in a statement.

 We've seen Uber actively testing new autonomous cars.
 But the company says its technology is in the early days and still requires humans in the front seat to monitor conditions and intervene as necessary.
-"Even when these technology issues are fixed, we believe ridesharing will be a mix for a long time — with rides provided by drivers and Self-Driving Ubers," an Uber spokesperson said in a statement.
+"Even when these technology issues are fixed, we believe ridesharing will be a mix for a long time — with rides provided by drivers and Self-Driving Ubers," an Uber spokesman said in a statement.

-Last week, the company was under fire after releasing mediocre diversity stats for its corporate employees – although a 2015 study found more than half of Uber drivers identified as non-white.
+Last week, the company was under fire after releasing mediocre diversity stats for its corporate employees — although a 2015 study found more than half of Uber drivers identified as nonwhite.

-Lyft, another major player in the driver market, says it'll release a diversity report in the near future but that 66 percent of Lyft drivers identify as being part a minority group.
-Lyft believes cars won't be fully autonomous for another 5 to 10 years and that once they are introduced, the need for human drivers will initially increase as ridesharing possibly becomes a cheaper option and more may live car-free: "When autonomous cars can only solve a portion of those trips, more Lyft drivers will be needed to provide service to the growing market of former car owners," a Lyft spokesperson said in a statement.
+Lyft, another major player in the driver market, says it will release a diversity report in the near future but that 66 percent of Lyft drivers identify as being part of a minority group.
+Lyft believes cars won't be fully autonomous for five to 10 years and that once they are introduced, the need for human drivers will initially increase as ride-sharing possibly becomes a cheaper option and more people may live car-free: "When autonomous cars can only solve a portion of those trips, more Lyft drivers will be needed to provide service to the growing market of former car owners," a Lyft spokesman said in a statement.

-So while leading companies like Ford, GM and Tesla are moving fast in developing driverless tech, Alabama-based local truck driver Alphonso Lewis, Sr. relates autonomous tech to airplanes: he would rather see a pilot sitting there when he gets on a plane.
+So while leading companies like Ford, GM and Tesla are moving fast in developing driverless tech, Alabama-based local truck driver Alphonso Lewis Sr. relates autonomous tech to airplanes: He would rather see a pilot sitting there when he gets on a plane.

 "As a driver and as an individual, to me personally, I don't think there's anything safer than a professional driver behind a wheel," said Lewis, who is African-American and has been a driver for about 30 years.
-He works for YRC Freight and has been an industry ambassador for American Trucking Associations.
+He works for YRC Freight and has been an industry ambassador for the American Trucking Associations.
 "If a system fails on these automated trucks, you want to have a driver there."

 Vignesh Ramachandran is a freelance journalist in the San Francisco Bay Area.